 The Royal Air Force Air Cadets uses Adventure Training to grow personal confidence, teamwork and leadership ability in our cadets.
 It includes a wide range of activities designed to push boundaries but also have a bit of fun along the way.

 A vast area of the UK is filled with beautiful scenery and landmarks that should be made the most of.
-The Air Training Corps will organise several walks ranging from one day up to a week.
-Within the South West of England and Wales are Dartmoor and Brecon Beacon Nation Parks but to name a few.
+The Air Cadets will organise several walks ranging from one day up to a week.
+Within the South West of England and Wales are Dartmoor and Brecon Beacon Nation Parks but there are plenty of interesting places aside from these.
 These walks can be used for the Expedition section of The Duke of Edinburgh Award.

 Hill Walking in the Lake District

 There are many great locations to participate in either Rock Climbing or Abseiling, and even the climbing wall equipment can be used within the Air Cadets.
 Both of these activities provide a challenging experience for cadets and staff alike.

 Canoeing and Kayaking

 Being based in the South West of England also means there are a variety of lakes, rivers and coastlines to take up opportunities in both canoeing (open) and kayaking (closed).
 Cadets can work towards proficiency qualifications and up to instructor level.